Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 \subsubsection{Magneto-rotational supernovae with jets}

-Core-collapse with fast rotation and strong magnetic fields is considered to lead to neutron stars with extremely high magnetic fields of the order $10^{15}$G \citep[magnetars, see e.g.][]{Duncan.Thompson:1992,Kramer:2009,Kaspi.Belobodorov:2017} and connected to a special class of supernovae \citep{Kasen.Bildsten:2010,greiner15,Nicholl.ea:2017}.
-Such supernovae, induced by strong magnetic fields and/or fast rotation of the stellar core, i.e., magneto-hydrodynamic supernovae (MHD-SNe), are considered to provide an alternative and robust astronomical source for the r~process \citep{symbalisty85}.
-Nucleosynthetic studies were carried out by \citet{nishimura06}, based on adiabatic MHD simulations which exhibited a successful r~process in jet-like explosions.
+Core-collapse with fast rotation and strong magnetic fields is considered to lead to neutron stars with extremely high magnetic fields of the order $10^{15}$~G \citep[magnetars, see e.g.][]{Duncan.Thompson:1992,Kramer:2009,Kaspi.Belobodorov:2017,Beniamini.Hotokezaka.Horst.ea:2019}, connected to a special class of supernovae \citep{Kasen.Bildsten:2010,greiner15,Nicholl.ea:2017}.
+Such supernovae, induced by strong magnetic fields and/or fast rotation of the stellar core, i.e., magneto-rotational supernovae (MHD-SNe), could provide an alternative and robust astronomical source for the r-process \citep{symbalisty85}.
+Nucleosynthetic studies were carried out by \citet{nishimura06}, based on MHD simulations which exhibited a successful r-process in jet-like explosions.
 One important question is whether these earlier results, assuming axis symmetry, also hold in full three-dimensional (3D) simulations, i.e., lead to the ejection of jets along the polar axis.
-3D MHD simulations with an improved treatment of neutrino physics were performed by \citet{Winteler.Kaeppeli.ea:2012} for a 15~M$_\odot$ progenitor, utilizing an initial dipole magnetic field of $5\times 10^{12}$ G and a ratio of magnetic to gravitational binding energy, $E_{mag} / W = 2.63 \times 10^{-8}$.
-These calculations supported and confirmed the ejection of polar jets in 3D, attaining magnetic fields of the order $5\times 10^{15}$ G and $E_{mag}/ W = 3.02\times 10^{-4}$ at core-bounce, with a successful r~process up to and beyond the third r-process peak at $A=195$~\citep[see e.g.][and Fig.~\ref{fig_mhd}]{Winteler.Kaeppeli.ea:2012}.
+Newtonian 3D MHD simulations with an effective GR gravitational potential~\citep{Marek.ea:2006} and improved treatment of neutrino physics were performed by \citet{Winteler.Kaeppeli.ea:2012} for a 15~M$_\odot$ progenitor, utilizing an initial dipole magnetic field of $5\times 10^{12}$~G and a ratio of magnetic to gravitational binding energy, $E_{\text{mag}} / W = 2.63 \times 10^{-8}$.
+These calculations supported and confirmed the ejection of polar jets in 3D, attaining magnetic fields of the order $5\times 10^{15}$~G and $E_{\text{mag}}/ W = 3.02\times 10^{-4}$ at core-bounce, with a successful r-process up to and beyond the third r-process peak at $A=195$~(see e.g. Fig.~\ref{fig_mhd}).
+Subsequent general relativistic simulations in 3D-MHD~\citep{Moesta.Richers.ea:2014}, involving a 25~M$_\odot$ progenitor with an initial magnetic field of $10^{12}$~G, led in the early phase to jet formation, but experienced afterwards a kink instability, deforming the jet-like feature.
+Probably this marks a transition between jet-like explosions and deformed explosions, depending on critical limits in stellar mass, initial rotation, and magnetic fields.